qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 Monte-Carlo in QuTiP:
 =====================

-In QuTiP, Monto-Carlo evolution is implemented with the :func:`qutip.mcsolve` function.
+In QuTiP, Monte-Carlo evolution is implemented with the :func:`qutip.mcsolve` function.
 It takes nearly the same arguments as the :func:`qutip.mesolve` function for master-equation evolution, except that the initial state must be a ket vector, as oppose to a density matrix, and there is an optional keyword parameter ``ntraj`` that defines the number of stochastic trajectories to be simulated.
-By default, ``ntraj=500`` indicating that 500 monte-carlo trajectories will be performed.
+By default, ``ntraj=500`` indicating that 500 Monte-Carlo trajectories will be performed.

 To illustrate the use of the Monte-Carlo evolution of quantum systems in QuTiP, let's again consider the case of a two-level atom coupled to a leaky cavity.
 The only differences to the master-equation treatment is that in this case we invoke the :func:`qutip.mcsolve` function instead of :func:`qutip.mesolve`::